 Charlotte County is moving up in the ranks of statewide producers of this Florida icon with just-picked Valencias, navels and tangerine varietals available from late October to about March.
 Look for juicy, sweet honeybells, the cream of the crop, in January.

-A Melon 1 sticker on the supermarket seedless watermelon means it was harvested locally by Punta Gorda’s C&L Farm and Packaging.
+A "Melon 1" sticker on the supermarket seedless watermelon means it was harvested locally.
 Florida is the number one watermelon in the country and you’ll find it fresh here from late fall through Memorial Day.